-As a non-profit organization, Transparent Hands is currently dealing in a number of surgeries including orthopedic, cardiac, neurology, gynecology and other general surgeries.
-It’s currently striving to bring full range of these surgical specialties.
-Transparent Hands also aims to expand to other areas of Pakistan where the poverty stricken community has no means of getting better healthcare facilities.
+As a non-profit organization, Transparent Hands is currently dealing in a number of surgeries including orthopedic, cardiac, neurology, gynecology, and other general surgeries.
+It’s currently striving to bring a full range of these surgical specialties.
+Transparent Hands also aims to expand to other areas of Pakistan where the poverty-stricken community has no means of getting better healthcare facilities.
 There are small hospitals and clinics which are far away from slum areas.
-Other main reason is that these people are unable to afford the medical treatment for relief let alone surgical procedure.
+Another main reason is that these people are unable to afford the medical treatment for relief let alone surgical procedures.

 Here, the need is to create awareness among our underprivileged people regarding various diseases.
-We need to know the circumstances of not treating a particular disease and what happen if we delay it for some reasons.
-Not only this, people must have knowledge about symptoms of most common diseases including kidney stones, bladder stones, fibroid in women, hernia and heart defects.
+We need to know the circumstances of not treating a particular disease and what happens if we delay it for some reason.
+Not only this, people must have knowledge about symptoms of most common diseases including kidney stones, bladder stones, fibroid in women, hernia, and heart defects.

-A large number of patients, who came to Transparent Hands in hope for relief, consisted of children suffering from congenital heart defects.
+A large number of patients, who came to Transparent Hands in the hope of relief, consisted of children suffering from congenital heart defects.
 Children from 2 months up to 15 years old were treated in past.
-These little souls had hole in their heart which needed to be repaired otherwise it would have resulted in further deterioration of health.
+These little souls had holes in their hearts that needed to be repaired otherwise it would have resulted in further deterioration of health.
 All of the families were from other provinces of Pakistan and we had to come to Lahore in search of free and best health care treatment for their little kids.

 Why Donate to Us?

 - You want to save the lives of people by donating for their surgical treatment.

 - You need complete transparency of where your donation/charity is going.